poojashree1707/BYTE-PAIR-ENCODING-IMPLEMENTATION-STEPS/README.md

 ## Project Overview

-This project implements the **Byte-Pair Encoding (BPE)** algorithm from scratch using **Python** and **NumPy**.
-BPE is a subword tokenization technique widely used in modern Natural Language Processing (NLP) models such as GPT, BERT, and RoBERTa.
-The tokenizer learns frequently occurring character pairs and merges them iteratively to create subword tokens.
+This project implements a Custom Byte Pair Encoding (BPE) Tokenizer from scratch using Python and a simple Next Word Prediction model.
+The BPE tokenizer learns subword vocabulary by repeatedly merging the most frequent adjacent character pairs, while the prediction model suggests the next word based on previously seen word sequences.

+#### The project demonstrates fundamental Natural Language Processing (NLP) concepts without relying on external machine learning libraries.
 ---

 ## Objective